 The American College of Obstetricians and Gynecologists (the College) makes the following recommendations regarding clinical guidelines and standardization of practice to improve outcomes:

-- Protocols and checklists should be recognized as a guide to the management of a clinical situation or process of care that will apply to most patients.
+Protocols and checklists should be recognized as guides to the management of a clinical situation or process of care that will apply to most patients.
 For any patient whose care cannot be managed by standardized protocols because of clinically valid reasons, the physician should document in the medical record why the protocol or checklist is not being followed.

 Standardization of practice is an important goal because of the wide variation that exists in many areas of practice within obstetrics and gynecology.
 There are two types of variation recognized in the field of process improvement: 1) necessary clinical variation is that which is dictated by, among others, differences such as a patient’s age, ethnicity, weight, medical history, and desired outcomes of therapy and 2) unexplained clinical variation is that which is not accounted for by any of these things.
 Variation in processes of care is problematic because it may lead to increased rates of error.
 Performing critical tasks the same way every time can reduce the kind of errors that all human beings are subject to, especially when fatigue is a factor and in stressful environments such as the labor and delivery suite or operating room.
 Elimination of variation in processes has been a cornerstone of improved performance and reliability over the past several decades in commercial aviation, military flight operations, and the nuclear energy industry.
 In health care, a similar level of success has been achieved in the field of anesthesia, where adverse events have been significantly reduced over the past 25 years through standardization of patient monitoring, dispensing of inhaled gases, and medication administration.
 In obstetrics, standardization of antenatal testing for group B streptococci, combined with standardized antibiotic prophylaxis, has resulted in a marked reduction in the incidence of neonatal group B streptococcal infection.
 Similarly, standardization of any process of care through the use of protocols and checklists can be expected to achieve a similar reduction in harmful events.